n-els/ombi-usercreator/README.md

 username and password of the admin account.

 Then you will be back in the main menu.

-Now you should set up your Spreadsheet settings:
+Now you should set up your Spreadsheet settings.
+You must make sure your Google Sheet is set to be shared to 'anyone with the link'.

 Press `3`to start the process.